ryanninodizon/AzureServerlessApp-with-auth-for-dotnet-angular/README.md

-# Azure Serverless Template using Angular17 standalone, Azure Functions App and Cosmos DB - NoSQL and APIM
+# Azure Serverless Template using Angular 17 - standalone, Azure Functions App and Cosmos DB - NoSQL and APIM

 I built this template project using Angular17-Standalone, Azure Functions, CosmosDB, and APIM, along with MSAL (Microsoft Authentication Library) for authentication and authorization.
 I hope this will serve as a useful starting point for anyone exploring serverless development and the Microsoft Identity platform.